Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Old Age

-If your dog has reached its senior years, its quivering lip may be due to old age.
+If your dog has reached their senior years, their quivering lip may be due to old age.
 If you know your dog is healthy, it could just be a tick.
 It’s best to visit your vet to examine your pet to rule out any other health problems associated with old age.

 Your dog’s lip-quivering may be related to normal behavior, but some causes may be more serious.
-While this is no need to worry, it is advisable to get an appointment with your vet as you can if you suspect it is due to any of the following behaviors:
+While generally there is little need to worry, it is advisable to get an appointment with your vet as soon as you can if you suspect it is due to any of the following behaviors:

 1. Pain